-Temporal arteritis is a condition in which the temporal arteries, which supply blood to the head and brain, become inflamed or damaged.
-It is also known as cranial arteritis or giant cell arteritis.
-Although this condition usually occurs in the temporal arteries, temporal arteritis can occur in almost any medium to large artery in the body.
+Temporal arteritis is an autoimmune condition in which the temporal arteries, which supply blood to the head and brain, become inflamed or damaged.
+Early medical care can prevent serious complications like blindness.

-- sudden, permanent loss of vision in one eye
+- Sudden, painless visual disturbance, including temporary or permanent loss of vision in one eye or rarely both eyes

 - loss of appetite